tsgates/arch-wiki-markdown/wiki/Avahi.md

     #noipv4ll
     ...

-Alternatively, run avahi-autoipd, included in avahi package:
+Alternatively, run avahi-autoipd:

     # avahi-autoipd -D

 > Hostname resolution

 Avahi also allows you to access computers using their hostnames.

-Note: you must install nss-mdns for this to work.
+Note:you must install nss-mdns for this to work, and have avahi-daemon.service enabled and running.

-Suppose you have machines with names maple, fig and oak, all running avahi.
+Suppose you have machines with names maple, fig and oak, all running Avahi.
 Avahi can be set up so that you do not have to manage a /etc/hosts file for each computer.
 Instead you can simply use maple.local to access whatever services maple has.
 However by default, .local querying is disabled in Arch Linux.
 To enable it edit the file /etc/nsswitch.conf and change the line:

-    hosts: files dns

-to

-    hosts: files mdns4_minimal [NOTFOUND=return] dns mdns4
+    hosts: files myhostname dns

-Some users have noticed a slowdown in DNS querying; it was attributed to this change.
-(Reference: Ubuntu Bug 94940).
-Using the following line instead (omit mdns4) solves the problem.
+to:

-    hosts: files mdns4_minimal [NOTFOUND=return] dns
+    hosts: files myhostname mdns_minimal [NOTFOUND=return] dns

+The mdns_minimal module handles queries for the .local TLD only.
+In case you have configured Avahi to use a different TLD, you'll also need to add the full mdns module at the end.
+There also are IPv4-only and IPv6-only modules mdns[46](_minimal).

 Avahi includes several utilities which help you discover the services running on a network.
 For example, run